tomplus/kubernetes_asyncio/kubernetes_asyncio/docs/AuthenticationV1beta1Api.md

 api_instance = kubernetes_asyncio.client.AuthenticationV1beta1Api(kubernetes_asyncio.client.ApiClient(configuration))
 body = kubernetes_asyncio.client.V1beta1TokenReview() # V1beta1TokenReview |
 dry_run = 'dry_run_example' # str | When present, indicates that modifications should not be persisted.
 An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
-Valid values are: - All: all dry run stages will be processed (optional) include_uninitialized = true # bool | If IncludeUninitialized is specified, the object may be returned without completing initialization. (optional) pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)
+Valid values are: - All: all dry run stages will be processed (optional) include_uninitialized = True # bool | If IncludeUninitialized is specified, the object may be returned without completing initialization. (optional) pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)

 try: